Sergong/powershell-scripts/WARP.md

 - SnapMirror relationship handling with break/quiesce operations
 - Volume and share configuration preservation during migrations
 - Comprehensive backup of configurations before modifications

+### REST API Limitations
+- **ShareProperties**, **SymlinkProperties**, and **VscanProfile** are not supported via REST API calls in newer NetApp PowerShell Toolkit versions
+- Import scripts skip these properties and log warnings
+- Use `Set-ONTAPCIFSAdvancedProperties.ps1` to configure these properties via SSH/CLI after import
+- Manual configuration may be required via ONTAP System Manager or CLI for complex scenarios

 ## Testing and Validation